 If you’re in business today, you need a merchant service account.
 No matter what.
 These types of accounts make it possible for your business to accept payments that aren’t cash payments.
-From internet payments for orders shipped far and wide to accepting gift cards, local checks, and credit cards, your merchant service account allows you to process those payments.
 If you’ve been denied a merchant services account because your business has been identified as high risk, you do have options to consider.

 Find Out Why Your Business Was Denied

 It could be any number of things that caused your business to be denied a merchant services account, but you need to know why your business was denied so that you can take corrective action if possible and understand your options better otherwise.
 Possible reasons may include one or more of the following or may be something unrelated:

 - Active collection accounts

 - Your type of business does not correlate with the processing volumes you’ve requested

 - Your business is present on the Terminated Merchant File (TMF), also called the MATCH File, indicating your credit card processing privileges have been terminated elsewhere

 Many business owners aren’t even aware of the last one until they apply for merchant services and are denied based on their presence on the list.
 Once you know why you were denied you can move on to the next steps.

 Why is a cash reserve necessary?
 Some payment processing organizations will allow you limited payment processing privileges with a sufficient cash reserve.
 Their concern is to be sure you can cover your obligations to them.
 Your business cash reserve provides evidence that you will be able to do so.